 Slower than required delivery rates have resulted in inadequate or marginal five year land supply positions resulting in the need to release unplanned development sites in some parts of the County.
-Recognising this, and reflecting the provisions of the recently published Housing White Paper the Norfolk Authorities have agreed to take a range of actions to improve future housing delivery
+Recognising this, and reflecting the provisions of the recently published Housing White Paper the Norfolk Authorities have agreed to take a range of actions to improve future housing delivery.
+The situation will be reviewed in Spring 2018 in light of the new government methodology once this is published and the impact this will have on OAN for each district can be ascertained.

-Agreement 16 - To minimise the risk of slow delivery over the next plan period the Norfolk Authorities have agreed that when preparing Local Plans and where it is sustainable to do so:
+Agreement 16 - To minimise the risk of slow delivery over the next plan period, where it is sustainable to do so, the following will be done:

-- 1. The quantity of homes planned will be increased by a buffer equal to not less than 10% of their OAN requirement, such buffers to be treated as additional supply rather than as part of their housing target. - 2.
-Housing strategies will seek to allocate a range of different sizes of sites, where such sites are available and would result sustainable development. - 3.
-Require clear evidence and demonstration of ability to deliver development prior to the allocation of larger sites for development.
+- Housing strategies will seek to allocate a range of different sizes of sites, where such sites are available and would result sustainable development. - Clear evidence and demonstration of ability to deliver development will be required prior to the allocation of larger sites for development.